 - SB 542 by Sen. Paul Bettencourt and companion HB 1184 by Rep. Dwayne Bohac would allow for a tax credit scholarship program that diverts funds from public schools to private schools.

 - SB 1889 by Sen. Bettencourt and companion HB 4031 by Rep. Dwayne Bohac would create a tax credit scholarship/voucher program through credits against taxes on insurance premiums and alcoholic beverages.

 Allow local school districts to lower tax rates with the authority to return to previously voter-approved rates without an additional election.

-- HB 390 by Rep. Howard and HB 486 by Rep. Gary VanDeaver would allow districts to raise tax rates to the highest Maintenance & Operations (M&O) rate adopted since 2007.
+- HB 390 by Rep. Howard, HB 486 by Rep. Gary VanDeaver, and SB 1267 by Sen. Larry Taylor would allow districts to raise tax rates to the highest Maintenance & Operations (M&O) rate adopted since 2007.

 Reform the state accountability system to use a variety of measures and recognize academic proficiency, growth and graduation rates rather than on punitive actions toward schools, teachers and students.

 - HB 172 by Rep. Lucio would, among other actions, prevent the Texas Education Agency from lowering the performance of school based on English language learners' assessments conducted during a students' first two years of attendance.